wp-slimstat/wp-slimstat/readme.txt

 in SlimStat > Settings > Filters

-= Why can't WP SlimStat track visitors using IPv6? = IPv6 support, as of today, is still really limited both in PHP and MySQL.
+= Why can't WP SlimStat track visitors using IPv6? = IPv6 support, as of today, is still limited both in PHP and MySQL.
 There are a few workarounds that could be implemented, but this would make the DB structure less optimized, add overhead for tracking regular requests, and you would have a half-baked product.

-= How do I stop WP SlimStat from tracking spammers? = Go to SlimStat > Settings > Filters and set "Ignore Spammers" to YES.
+= How do I prevent WP SlimStat from tracking spammers? = Go to SlimStat > Settings > Filters and set "Ignore Spammers" to YES.

-= How do I stop WP SlimStat from recording new visits on my site? = Go to SlimStat > Settings > General and set "Activate tracking" to NO.

 = Can I add/show reports on my website? =
 Yes, you can.
 WP SlimStat offers two ways of displaying its reports on your website.